liyazhou11111/masters-thesis-code/README.md

-# Transcriptional and Post-transcriptional CCR Competition Model

-Simulation code for the study: *Transcriptional and post-transcriptional carbon catabolite repression differentially manage the trade-off between high growth rate and fast adaptive capacity*.
+# Transcriptional and post-transcriptional carbon catabolite repression differentially manage the trade-off between high growth rate and fast adaptive capacity

 This project investigates whether transcriptional and post-transcriptional carbon catabolite reression (CCR) differentially manage the trade-off between high growth rate and fast adaptive capacity through their respective properties of resource conservation and rapid response, thereby conferring comparative advantages in different environments.
 To this end, we developed a chemostat-based mathematical model that includes three CCR regulatory strategies: